NealCallaghan/SQLProvider/README.md

 # SQLProvider

-This is project is a work in progress.
+This project is a work in progress.

 ## Using SQLProvider
 SQLProvider generates classes that depend upon `netstandard-System.Data.Linq` which is a package for dot net core that is an unofficial port of Linq-To-Sql for core.